GabrielDeml/IWT/the_paper.md

  * What is the problem with their solutions?
  *

 The Fish and Wildlife Service (FWS) prohibits the "import and export of African elephant ivory with limited exceptions for: Musical instruments, items that are part of a traveling exhibition, and items that are part of a household move or inheritance when specific criteria are met; and ivory for law enforcement or genuine scientific purposes."
 (5) Even with bans in several countries, the African elephant is still being poached.
 According to National Geographic there are 30,000 African elephants poached each year with a continent-wide population of only 400,000 (6).
 The population of African elephants is decreasing by about 0.6% per year.
 We are focusing on the african elephant, but it is not the only species that this is happening too.
 It is also happening to the Asian elephant, rhinos(11).
+There have been some past attempts to address this issue, but they were not very successful since they were using clustering instead of a strong machine learning model like BERT.

+There were two motivations for this project.
+The first motivation is to demonstrate that it is possible to automatically classify user generated content.
+We believe that this model could potentially be applied to a dynamic and high speed platform. this paper focuses on twitter, but the same principles should apply to other platforms as well.
+We hope that it will demonstrates to media platforms that it is possible and practical to implement an algorithm that automatically removes post that are promoting the sale of IIT.
+We also hope that this paper would be a good starting point for any platform setting out to implement such an algorithm.
+The second motivation is to build a large enough dataset of IIT texts that that such platforms can use it as a seed dataset.
+One of our worst problems was generating our initial dataset to seed the model.
+We believe that this dataset will be large enough to be used by researchers in the future.

  Our goal is to create a framework that would make it harder for sellers of IIT to find clients.
 We believe that if poachers have no clients, they have no incentive to participate in IIT.
-There have been some past attempts to address this issue, but they were not very successful since they were using clustering instead of a strong machine learning model like BERT.

  We even found that 4 out of the 9 tweets they found were not actually ivory, but ivory replicas.
 Using our BERT we were able to identify IIT tweets with XX accuracy.
 This allows us to create a large dataset of IIT tweets that could be used by future researchers.

 ## Motivation